Aqua Park Shinagawa

 Maxell Aqua Park Shinagawa (ja: マクセルアクアパーク品川, Makuseru Akua Pāku Shinagawa), formerly Epson Aqua Park Shinagawa, Epson Shinagawa Aqua Stadium is a public aquarium located inside the Shinagawa Prince Hotel in Minato, Tokyo.
 It can be accessed from Shinagawa Station.
+It is a member of the Japanese Association of Zoos and Aquariums (JAZA).

 History

 On April 8, 2005, "Epson Shinagawa Aqua Stadium" opened on the premises of the Shinagawa Prince Hotel.

 Many attractions are held at the aquarium in the center of the city operated by Yokohama Hakkeijima Sea Paradise, and a charter wedding party is also held at the aquarium.
 It was closed for renovations on January 5, 2015.
 The facility's name was changed to "Epson Aqua Park Shinagawa" and it was reopened on July 10.

 On April 1, 2016, the name was changed to "Aqua Park Shinagawa" due to the expiration of the naming rights contract with Epson Sales Japan.